Fluoride - the Good, the Bad and the Truth

 topical applications like tooth mousse

-Additionally, fluoride is employed:
+Additionally, outside of human consumption, fluoride is employed:

 in PET(Positron emission tomography) scans.